- Absent landlord

 - Execute a tenancy

-The finalising of a legally valid tenancy agreement, by dating and exchanging the Original (signed by the landlord) and the Counterpart (signed by the tenant) contracts.
+The finalising of a legally valid tenancy agreement, by dating and exchanging the Original (signed by the landlord) and the Counterpart (signed by the tenant) contracts, or by dating electronically an agreement signed in that way.
 The date is legally considered to be the date on which the agreement was made.

 The officially witnessed signing, sealing and delivering of a deed.